The Hookswitch Story from sandman.com

 Our desoldering tool can also be used as a soldering pen, since the tip heats up.
 I carry the Soldering/Desoldering Tool with me all the time.
 If you use our tool, be sure to attach the included cleaning rod to the power cord, and USE IT EVERY TIME!

 Most phones have a hookswitch soldered to the circuit board.
 It's a very frustrating experience to try to remove one of these switches without a solder sucker!
 To remove the switch, you'll have to break it into pieces with a pliers, so there is no mechanical connection between the three solder pins.
 Then you can apply the soldering pen to each pin and rip them out of the board.
 You'll probably damage a trace while you're doing it, but you'll get it out.
-Then clean out the hole as best you can, and press the new switch into place.
+Then clean out the hole as best you can and press the new switch into place.

 Most will only fit in the correct position.
 You may have to apply the solder pen to get the pins into the holes.
 After the switch is mechanically inserted, apply the tip of your pen to both the PIN on the switch and the solder land around it.
 Flow a little bit of solder onto the PIN until it looks like the pin is almost covered.
 You should end up with a nice little pointy mound of solder, that looks like the original switch connection.
 A little practice will help.

 If you get a big ball of solder, it's probably a cold solder joint, where the soldering pen didn't heat up the trace hot enough to let the solder flow between the pin and trace (and make a good connection).
 Apply your pen again for a few seconds.
-Don't use a soldering pen of more that 25 or 30 watts at the most.
+Don't use a soldering pen of more than 25 or 30 watts at the most.
 If you get it too hot, you'll probably destroy the circuit board in the process of replacing the switch.

 DESOLDERING IS EASY...
 To use our solder sucker, place the hot opening over the pin, and WAIT for the solder to melt.
 If you don't see the solder melt, you'll just cool the solder when you activate the plunger.
 Two tries should work at most, letting the solder melt between each try.
-Use a pliers to pull on the switch or actuator bar, and remove the switch.
+Use a pair of pliers to pull on the switch or actuator bar, and remove the switch.
 You might have to touch one of the pins with the hot tip while removing or inserting.